 Well, the answer is surprisingly simple, it’s this little secret search engine called Google.
 Okay, so we know Google is a secret to nobody, however, Google’s amazing Image Search feature is a lesser known part of Google that any collector of puzzles should be aware of.
 In fact, it’s an incredibly useful tool for all sorts of things that you might need to search by image (artwork, board games, just about anything!), but for the purposes of this blog, I am going to teach you how to use it for finding a puzzle image.

 Note: This is going to cover using this on a laptop or desktop.
 It works very differently on a phone and is not as easy to use, thus the reason for the desktop/laptop tutorial.
-Google made a lot of changes to the way Google Images works in 2022.
-It is more powerful, but also a little harder to use as well, so hopefully after getting through this tutorial you will have a good idea how to research those puzzle photos!
+We find it’s easier to find the information quicker, but also a little harder to use as well, so hopefully after getting through this tutorial you will have a good idea how to research those puzzle photos!

 So here it is…Finding that Puzzle Image in a Few Short Steps